25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-Here is a thought experiment developed by Daniel Kahneman:
+Here’s a classic thought experiment by Daniel Kahneman:

 “Linda is thirty-one years old, single, outspoken, and very bright.
 She majored in philosophy.
 As a student, she was deeply concerned with issues of discrimination and social justice and participated in anti-nuclear demonstrations.
 Which alternative is more probable?